-This is a prospective cohort hospital-based study conducted at three main tertiary hospitals, conducted over a period of two years (2015 to 2017).
+This is a prospective hospital-based study conducted at Govt.
+Medical College & Hospital, conducted over a period of two years (2014 to 2016).
 A total of 98 patients were enrolled in the study, all were above 65 years old with unstable fractures, and those with stable and pathological intertrochanteric fracture were excluded from this study.
 They were treated by orthopaedic surgeons with a minimum of three years' experience in hip trauma.
 This is a total coverage of all patients presented during the study duration.
-Thirty-eight patients were treated with DHS and 60 patients were treated with hemiarthroplasty, the patients being allocated to either group according to hospital policy.
+Thirty-eight patients were treated with DHS and 60 patients were treated with PCB hemiarthroplasty, the patients being allocated to either group according to hospital policy.
 Personal data, mode of trauma and comorbidity were recorded using a structured questionnaire.
 Fractures were classified according to Kyle classification6.
 Details about intraoperative events (e.g. duration of surgery and blood loss) were recorded.
 Partial weight bearing, hospital stay, full weight bearing, infection, and other complications were used as predictors of postoperative improvement and complications.
 All patients received preoperative prophylactic antibiotics (1.5 mg of cefuroxime with induction of anaesthesia) and postoperative anticoagulant treatment (4000 IU of lowmolecular- weight heparin).
-All patients were seen at two weeks, six weeks, and 12 weeks postoperatively, and at the which was 13.66±5.9 months follow-up, hemiarthroplasty group and 11.8±2.7 months at internal fixation group.
-All patients were evaluated using Harris Hip score at three months and at the final follow-up to assess functional outcomes.
-Dynamic Hip Screw (DHS): On the traction table, through a direct lateral femoral approach with vastuslateralis reflection (majority of cases), the lag screw applied after reduction and its position checked with a C-arm.
+All patients were seen at two weeks, six weeks, and 12 weeks postoperatively, and at the final follow-up, which was 13.66±5.9 months in hemiarthroplasty group and 11.8±2.7 months at internal fixation group.
+All patients were evaluated using Harris Hip score at three months and at the final followup to assess functional outcomes.

+Dynamic Hip Screw (DHS): On the traction table, through a direct lateral femoral approach with vastus lateralis reflection (majority of cases), the lag screw applied after reduction and its position checked with a C-arm.
 Tip apex distance (TAD) was taken into consideration.
-Thereafter, a4-hole side plate was fixed to the femoral shaft with cortical screws.

-Hemiarthroplasty: All arthroplasties were performed through the lateral Hardinge approach in the decubitus position.
+Thereafter, a 4-hole side plate [S.H Pitkar Pvt.
+Ltd, Pimpri Chinchwad, India] was fixed to the femoral shaft with cortical screws.
+PCB hemiarthroplasty: All arthroplasties were performed through the lateral Hardinge approach in the decubitus position.
 The head and bony fragments were removed except for the greater trochanter.
 The calcar was removed and remodelled with cement in some cases.
 Thereafter, the greater trochanter was reattached with cerclage wire and a three-piece bipolar prosthesis was applied with cementation.
+The implant used was the LINK SP II hip prosthesis [Waldemar Link-Hamburg, Hamburg, Germany].

+The collected data were analysed using the SPSS version 21.0.
 The level of significance was set as $p \le 0.05$.
 Variables were analysed using the Chi-square and Fisher's exact tests.
-Informed consent was obtained from all participants.